What’s your purpose when creating a product?

 What is product adoption?

 Product adoption, by definition, is a process by which customers hear about a new product or a service and become recurring users of it.
-It is a crucial aspect of customer health and plays a primary role in customer success.
+Tracked and utilized by thousands of businesses worldwide, it is a crucial aspect of customer health and plays a primary role in customer success.

-You know, it’s the fundamental of a SaaS business model.
-You have to sell your SaaS product every month to your customers.
-Product adoption process provides a more advanced customer success by increasing the average lifetime value and the conversion rate of the trial to the subscribed user and free to paying user.
+Any effort made to improve product adoption can increase the average lifetime value and the conversion rate of the trial to the subscribed user and free to paying users.

 Amazing, like a swiss knife for product teams, isn’t it?